anonymous1341342/SBI_Langevin_anonymous/MonoReg/README.md

 # Summarize results
 Use `res_summary.ipynb` to get Table 2.
 Use `plots.ipynb` to get Figure 1 and Figure 5.
 Use `compare_loss.R` to get Figure 2 and Figure 14.

-For Figure 1, also train the score matching model using the prior as the proposal distribution:
+Before obtaining Figure 1, also train the score matching model using the prior as the proposal distribution:

 ```bash
 python .\train_prior_prop.py 0